flume/bqmigrator/README.md

             return nil
          },
          Run: func(ctx context.Context, bqclient *bq.Client, migration bqmigrator.Migration) error {
-            // Do the migratione here
+            // Do the migration here
             // Your bigquery client is passed in so you can run queries, update tables, or change datasets, really anything return nil
          },